Book a Free Session

 However, this limit does not include placements, internships or other activities that may be required by your course.
 Also, you may take part in volunteer work outside of the 40 hours per fortnight work limitation provided it benefits the community, is for a non-profit organization and satisfies certain other conditions.

-Note that your right to work while studying abroad in Australia only applies for the duration of your course.
+Note that your right to work while studying masters in australia only applies for the duration of your course.
 So, you must not work in Australia before your course of study commences.

-2. GMAT or GRE scores - It is worth nothing that there are several institutions that offer MBA in Australia without GMAT, so in case you are unable to take the GMAT exam, it is advisable to explore those alternatives.
+2. GMAT or GRE scores - It is worth nothing that several institutions offer MBA in Australia without GMAT, so in case you are unable to take the GMAT exam, it is advisable to explore those alternatives.

 5. Letters of Recommendation- Most universities ask for 2 LORs.
 They can be from your academic professors or professional employers.